 - Winter Session, which normally makes bags, wallets and accessories, is selling attractive reusable pleated fabric face masks made from two layers of densely woven cotton fabric secured with fabric ties, featuring a flexible wire nose piece and sleeve for its included removable filter layer.
 Every mask comes with two disposable filters made from a 80% polyester – 20% nylon non-woven textile blend.
 One mask is $14; a 10-pack of masks is $100.

-- Other companies who have been well-known for producing face masks for years are not accepting online orders as of this writing: Vogmask notes that all of its masks are currently sold out and is not taking preorders; Respro is similarly not taking new orders but has an FAQ up to keep customers informed; and OnRoadCo does not appear to be selling masks over its website.
+- Other companies who have been well-known for producing face masks for years are not accepting online orders last I checked: Respro is not taking new orders but has an FAQ up to keep customers informed; and OnRoadCo does not appear to be selling masks over its website.
 It’s worth checking back with them for updates.